Below are some common questions and answers developed from talking to thousands of families over the years.

 Of course!
 Before enrolling your child we welcome tours.
 Once your daughter joins us we invite you for workshops and welcome visits pre-arranged with your child’s therapist at any time that works with schedules.

-We believe licensing and accreditations ensure high standards of care and help families feel confident in our programming and effectiveness.
-We are licensed with North Carolina Department of Health & Human Services, have academic accreditation with AdvancED, and have CARF accreditation which many believe is the gold standard for quality programming.
+We believe accreditations ensure high standards of care and help families feel confident in our programming and effectiveness.
+Our academic programming is accreditation with AdvancED, and we are accredited by CARF which many believe is the gold standard for quality programming.

 There are programs that serve a broader age range or include boys.
-We wanted a small, close-knit family focused exclusively on the special needs of younger, preteen girls.
-Our hope is to help girls showing “little girl” problems that are growing into “big girl” problems.
+We wanted a small, close-knit family program focused exclusively on the special needs of younger, preteen girls.
+Our hope is to help prevent the challenges girls face from escalating into something more serious later on in life.
 Addressing the needs of a girl at this age can be incredibly powerful.

 Have you tried things at home and how successful have they been?
-Our ability to focus on care and guidance 24 / 7 in all environments– therapy, school, activities, residential life– is impossible to replicate at home, which allows us to see tremendous gains with our students.
+Our ability to focus on care and guidance 24 / 7 in all environments– school, activities, therapy, and residential life– is impossible to replicate at home, which allows us to see tremendous gains with our students.

 Your child will likely be scared of the new situation and may also promise to “do better at home” when you discuss this possibility with her.
 In our experience, your daughter will likely grow from fear and anger she already has to love and understanding that this decision was made with her best interests in mind.
 We are parents, too, and we know this is a tough decision, but it is one of the most loving decisions you can make for your daughter’s future.